Who I Am

 My publishing career has been a big messy soup of joy, frustration, and learning.
 Along the way, I figured out who I am.
 No matter how gritty my theme, I can’t write a book without hope and humor.
 I want deeper ideas roaming my plots—cutting-edge forensic science, the death penalty, date rape, and dementia, to name a few.
 I like to play mind games.
 There are dark things inside me I didn’t know about.
 And I will never forget where I came from.
 The citizens of Decatur, Texas, who put together that little stone library book by book?
 They expanded their literary soul, building a new home that was nominated by the Bill and Melinda Gates Foundation as one of the best small libraries in America.
 And those Harlequin romance writers, some of whom were clearly frustrated literary novelists?
 They taught me a hell of a vocabulary—and that heart is critical to every good book.

 Julia Heaberlin is the author of the international bestseller Black-Eyed Susans, Paper Ghosts, and We Are All the Same in the Dark, her newest crime novel set in the moody landscape of Texas where she grew up.
-Heaberlin’s psychological thrillers, all set in Texas, have sold to more than eighteen countries.
+Heaberlin’s psychological thrillers, all set in her home state, have sold to more than twenty countries.
 She is also the author of the critically acclaimed Playing Dead and Lie Still.
-As a journalist, she worked as a features editor at The Detroit News, the Fort Worth Star-Telegram, and The Dallas Morning News and has always been especially interested in true crime and how events play out years later.
+As a journalist, she worked in features as an award-winning editor at The Detroit News, the Fort Worth Star-Telegram, and The Dallas Morning News and has always been especially interested in true crime and how events play out years later.
 The Star-Telegram Life & Arts section was named one of the Top 10 sections in the country during her tenure as its editor.
-Heaberlin, who grew up in Texas, lives in the Dallas/Fort Worth area where she is at work on her next novel.
+Heaberlin lives in the Dallas/Fort Worth area where she is at work on her next novel.

 BBC RADIO: RADIO 2 BOOK CLUB